MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 ##### Export and store the zip folder

 At the frequency you decide (once a month, once a week, etc.) have your custom app export organizational data from your source system as a zip folder and store it in your files.
-Base this zip folder on the [zip folder we provide on GitHub](https://go.microsoft.com/fwlink/?linkid=2230444).
+Base this zip folder on the zip folder we provide on GitHub.
+(Select [this link](https://go.microsoft.com/fwlink/?linkid=2230444) to download the folder.)
 Your zip folder needs to contain a data.csv file and a metadata.json file.

 Here are a few more details about these files and what they need to contain: